Silver screen

 A silver screen, also known as a silver lenticular screen, is a type of projection screen that was popular in the early years of the motion picture industry and passed into popular usage as a metonym for the cinema industry.
 The term silver screen comes from the actual silver (or similarly reflective aluminium) content embedded in the material that made up the screen's highly reflective surface.

+History

+There are descriptions of a silver screen being used in the presentation of films as early as 1897.
+Film exhibitor Arthur Cheetham used one for some of his later cinematograph Living Pictures presentations, "now shown on a new silver screen which brings the pictures out almost as well as electric light."
+The novelty of this screen was emphasised by Cheetham, and he later named his the Silvograph.

+Reports mentioning silver screens don't appear in US papers until over a decade later.
+In 1909, the Lyric theatre in Smith St., New Jersey was "equipped with a new patent silver-coated screen".
+A 1910 article praises a new, silver screen installed at the Gem theatre in North Dakota, which is described as being "coated with aluminum or silver paint".
+As a result of this, "each picture stands out a great deal more distinctly than on the old screen."

+The phrase's use as a metonym can be observed several years later.
+The New York Times reported on the "First National Motion Picture Exposition" which took place in 1916 and started with "a parade of the stars of the silver screen".

-Invented by Akron, Ohio projectionist Harry Coulter Williams, the "Williams Perlite" was an all-purpose, tear-resistant, vinyl plastic indoor motion picture screen that was installed in all the major movie houses of the day, including the rapidly expanding theaters built by Warner Bros of nearby Youngstown, Ohio.
-Williams' unique silver-painted screens were adapted for CinemaScope, VistaVision, and later 3-D movies.
-They provided a brighter picture at all angles with top reflectivity at direct viewing and extra diffusion for side seats and balconies.
+Akron, Ohio, projectionist Harry Coulter Williams invented the vinyl plastic Williams Perlite screen in 1947.
+He had started experimenting with creating an improved screen by "painting a stout cloth with silver paint" in 1925.
+The Williams Perlite was marketed as an all-purpose, tear-resistant screen that was installed in many major movie houses of the day, including the rapidly expanding theaters built by Warner Bros of nearby Youngstown, Ohio.
+Williams' silver-painted screens were adapted for CinemaScope, VistaVision, and early 3D movies.
+They were advertised as providing "a brighter picture at all angles" with "top reflectivity at direct viewing" and "extra diffusion for side seats and balcony."

-Metallic screens increased in popularity during the 3-D film boom that occurred in the 2000s to 2010s.
+Metallic screens increased in popularity during the 3D film boom that occurred in the 2000s to 2010s.